What is a doula and why Developing Doulas?

 As childbirth has moved from home to hospital, a vital element of care has been lost from the whole process.
-Gone are the days where a woman would have continuous support from one carer throughout her labour unless she has an Independent Midwife.
+A relationship with one midwife is often impossible.

 It used to be the case that the womenfolk within the immediate and extended family (mothers/sisters/grandmother etc.) would be on hand to provide the nurturing role for the new mother, to guide by experience and help with the practicalities that need to be performed before, during and after a woman gives birth to a baby.

 Doulas are ‘social glue’, bringing families together, creating social support networks and encouraging communities to care for each other in a time when social isolation is growing and state support is waning.